benmvp/slides/2017/oscon/react-properly.md

 - Mandatory rules on writing React code

 NOTES:
-- Just so we're clear...
+- There will be no public shaming

 /////